mistval/kotoba/README.md

 While it is possible to self-host Kotoba, there are some caveats and some of the setup is not straightforward.
 Before continuing, first consider why you want to self-host.
 Could you PR your desired features to this repo instead, so they can be added to public Kotoba?
 I encourage you to take that route if you can.
 Otherwise, read on.

+Kotoba is deployed via Docker images built for ARM64.
+To build for a more typical environment, search this repo for `arm64v8/node` and replace it with just `node` in the Dockerfiles.

-After following the **Configuration** instructions higher up in this readme:
+Then after following the **Configuration** instructions higher up in this readme, run:

 ```sh
 sudo apt install docker docker-compose